pmq20/libautoupdate/README.md

 - `port` is the port of the server, which is a string on Windows and a 16-bit integer on UNIX
 - `path` is the paramater passed to the HTTP/1.0 HEAD request of the Round 1
 - `current` is the current version string to be compared with what is returned from the server
+  - a new version is considered detected if this string is not a substring of the server's reply

 It never returns if a new version was detected and auto-update was successfully performed.
 Otherwise, it returns one of the following integer to indicate the situation.